 The Company promotes a good governance culture of transparency and equal respect of shareholder and investor rights embodied in its Revised Code of Corporate Governance.
 It maintains a share structure that gives all shares equal voting rights.
-Its investor relations program aims to provide existing and potential investors with knowledge and understanding of the Company's business and financial condition.
 To sustain investor confidence, the Company maintains a policy of open and constant communication and disclosure of its activities, subject to insider information guidelines.
 It engages in conference calls and/or meets with institutional and prospective investors, analysts and the financial community, as appropriate.
-Mine site visits are arranged for institutional investors.
-Corporate information is communicated to shareholders by timely and adequate disclosures to the SEC, PSE and in company website.
+Corporate information is communicated to shareholders by timely and adequate disclosures to the SEC and PSE.